technicca/gadgets/README.md

 The log is stored in ~/.ask/ask_log.json

-gcl - automatically converts https to ssh when doing git clone
+git-ssh-key -> quickly generate a git ssh key gcl -> automatically converts https to ssh when doing git clone